 - Once the oven is heated, place the bannock in the oven for 20 minutes

 - When it’s done, let the bannock cool (until warm to touch)

 - Cut into squares and enjoy while it is still warm.

 Like fried scones, feel free to enjoy it with butter, jam, honey, peanut butter, or cheese.

 The Secret Ingredient

 Okay, as promised I am going to share the secret ingredient to making the best-tasting scone.
 I actually shared the secret in this reel.
 It’s a secret my community knows well, and one that my grandmother and great-grandmother and all the generations before passed down.

-The secret to making bannock taste amazing and fluffy is to have a positive mindset.
-We say when it’s made with love there’s a change that happens to the dough.
+The secret to making bannock taste amazing and fluffy is to have a positive mindset while making it.
+They say, when it’s made with love there’s a change that happens to the dough.
 It’s fluffier and tastier and you feel good when you eat it.